ml4design/ml4design.github.io/tutorials/environment.md

 # Embed your code in Discourse

-Note: To include your Replit directly into your post on Discourse, just paste the link of your Replit project and it will be automatically embedded in you post.
+Note: To include your Replit directly into your post on Discourse, just paste the link of your Replit project and it will be automatically embedded in your post.
 {: .fs-5 .ls-10 .code-example .bg-yellow-000}

 ![embed code in discourse]({{site.baseurl}}/assets/images/embed_example.gif)